The National Climate Assessment

 The NCA can assist companies with their assessment of vulnerabilities to climate change.
 Defense agencies also use the NCA to assess risks and plan for different scenarios.
 For example, the Department of Defense has recognized the NCA as an important source of information for sea level rise projections and regional projections.

 How does the National Climate Assessment work?

 While the NCA is legally required by Congress, the process of producing and reviewing the NCA changes with every report.
 For example, NCA2 collected the findings of 21 assessments produced over the span of seven years.
-NCA3 relied on a sizable external committee, whereas the NCA4 is led by a Federal Steering Committee with representation from the same 13 agencies that have a seat at UGCSRP.
+NCA3 relied on a sizable external committee, whereas the NCA4 was led by a Federal Steering Committee with representation from the same 13 agencies that have a seat at UGCSRP.